Jamie Fraser In Outlander: Character Guide To Sam Heughan’s King Of Men

-Jamie Fraser is the heart of Outlander: Highland warrior, husband to Claire Fraser, survivor of trauma, leader, lover, father, rebel, printer, smuggler, laird, and the man fans still call the King of Men.
+Jamie Fraser is the heart of Outlander: Highland warrior, husband to Claire Fraser, survivor, father, rebel, laird of Fraser’s Ridge, and the man whose love story with Claire bends time itself.

 • Full name: James Alexander Malcolm MacKenzie Fraser